-When your pharmacist tried to fill your prescription, the computer system indicated prior authorization is required.
-This meant more information is needed to determine if your plan covers the drug.
+When your pharmacist tried to fill your prescription, the computer system indicated "prior authorization required."
+This means more information is needed to determine if your plan covers the drug.

-Ask your pharmacist to contact your doctor.
-Your doctor will call the Express Scripts Prior Authorization department to find out if this drug is covered by your plan.
+Ask your doctor to either call Express Scripts - the company chosen to manage your pharmacy benefit - or to prescribe another medication that's covered by your plan.
 Only your doctor can give Express Scripts the information needed to see if your drug can be covered.
 Express Scripts' prior authorization phone lines are open 24 hours a day, seven days a week, so a determination can be made right away.
 If the information provided meets your plan's requirements, you pay the plan's copayment at the pharmacy.

 You also have the option to pay full price for the prescription at your pharmacy.
-Or, ask your doctor to prescribe another medication that's covered by your plan.